Northern Highlands Regional High School: History

 The building, completed at a cost of $4 million, was dedicated in February 1966 and was constructed to handle an expected enrollment of 1,300 students.
 The facilities included in the original structure included a planetarium and 750-seat auditorium / theater and an FM radio station.

+Students from Ho-Ho-Kus started attending school in the mid-1990s after their school district cited the need for electives and class sizes that were lacking at Midland Park High School.

 In 2012, school elections were shifted from April to the November general election as part of an effort to reduce the costs of a standalone April vote.

 In 2016, the Northern Highlands district reached an agreement with the Ho-Ho-Kus School District to extend the send / receive agreement through 2026 under a fixed-price contract by which Ho-Ho-Kus would pay $3.6 million for the 2016–17 school year, escalating by 2% a year to $4.3 million in 2025–26, regardless of the number of students from the borough sent to the high school.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "J", the highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.